 Whether it's a close friend or a licensed therapist, having a trusted person to talk to about your custody-related stress and anxiety can help you release your negative emotions.
 Just be careful not to talk negatively about the other parent in a way that could be used against you, such as via text message or email, or in a public setting where others could overhear you.

 For some parents, managing negative emotions can be relatively easy, while others may have a very hard time with their feelings.
-Finding a healthy outlet can be immensely helpful, whether someone picks up a new hobby or spends more of their free time with friends and relatives.
+Finding a healthy outlet can be immensely helpful.
+Pick up a new hobby or spends more of your free time with friends and relatives.